mvysny/vaadin-on-kotlin/docs/creating_ui-v10.md

 ## Introduction

 The web is composed of HTML pages.
 The basic building block of a HTML page is the *HTML element*, such as `<div>` or `<a>`.
-However, with the advent of [Web Components](https://en.wikipedia.org/wiki/Web_Components) the paradigm is shifted - you compose the page by using the Web Components such as [Paper Input](https://www.webcomponents.org/element/@polymer/paper-input) or [Vaadin Grid](https://www.webcomponents.org/element/vaadin/vaadin-grid), which then host the necessary HTML elements themselves.
+However, with the advent of [Web Components](https://en.wikipedia.org/wiki/Web_Components) the paradigm is shifted - along with the HTML elements, you compose the page by using the Web Components such as [Paper Input](https://www.webcomponents.org/element/@polymer/paper-input) or [Vaadin Grid](https://www.webcomponents.org/element/vaadin/vaadin-grid), which then host the necessary HTML elements themselves.